What Types of Brake Systems Does My Car Have?

 Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads or shoes have worn out.
 This could also cause a grinding sound with or without pushing on the brake pedal.

 Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
 If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
 If your ABS light is on, give 6 to 6 Auto Service a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to 6 to 6 Auto Service in Lincoln today!
 We will make sure your shocks and struts work.
-We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, automotive repair, or oil changes.
+We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, regular car maintenance, or oil change services.

 Your Reliable Shop for Brake Repair